AnatoliyBr/dwh-service/README.md

 --data-raw '{
     "slug": "TIMESTAMP_WITH_TIMEZONE_METRIC",
     "metric_type": "TIMESTAMP_WITH_TIMEZONE",
-    "details":"Calculated by timestamps with timezone" }'
+    "details": "Calculated by timestamps with timezone" }'
 ```